theory/justatheory/content/post/past/culture/good-at-doing-things.md

 This is what Montessori education is about.
 Teacher makes sure what child is doing is just on the edge of what they've done before.
-Great to give to child something, a task, that’s developmentally appropriate to them, so they are challenged by it.
+Great to give to child something, a task, that's developmentally appropriate to them, so they are challenged by it.
 There is no environment like a Montessori classroom to really emphasize this.
-If there is something you're doing that’s developmentally appropriate for you, every neuron is focused on the task.
+If there is something you're doing that's developmentally appropriate for you, every neuron is focused on the task.

 What would it be like if we spent every day like this?

 How else can we make brains better?
 Hands-on activity.
 Learning that things have a beginning part, a middle part, and end end part.
 All meaningful learning takes place through error and analysis.
-Don’t solve problems for the child; let them figure it out.
+Don't solve problems for the child; let them figure it out.

 How else can we make better brains?
 Multisensory work.
 Self-guided learning.